10 Signs Your Sydney Tree Needs Removing (2026 Guide)

 High-risk trees near buildings or high-traffic areas should be assessed annually.
 Moderate-risk trees can be evaluated every 2-3 years.
 After severe storms, all significant trees should receive professional inspection regardless of their normal schedule.

-Slight natural lean is often normal, but sudden lean development or angles exceeding 15 degrees require immediate professional assessment.
+Slight natural lean is often normal, but sudden lean development or angles exceeding 15 degrees require urgent professional assessment.
 Some leaning trees can be stabilised with cabling, whilst others require removal for safety.

 Never attempt to remove large dead branches yourself.
 Dead wood is unpredictable and can fail suddenly during cutting.
-Always use certified arborists with proper equipment and safety training for any significant deadwood removal.
+Use qualified arborists with proper equipment and safety training for significant deadwood removal.

 Timeframe depends on the severity of symptoms.
-Dead trees, significant lean, or power line contact require immediate professional attention.
+Dead trees, significant lean, or power line contact require urgent assessment.
 Less urgent issues like minor deadwood or slow decline can be assessed within weeks or months.

 Frequent branch drop may indicate species characteristics (like eucalyptus), poor tree health, or structural problems.
 Professional assessment determines whether the tree can be managed through pruning or requires removal for safety.